 In Michel Serres' work The Parasite (2007), the concept of the parasite is mobilized to fundamentally rethink how relations within systems are constituted.
 We may be accustomed to associating parasites with biological entities such as rats or viruses, or 'social' parasites, but, for Serres, it is much more than that - it is a fundamental relation which constitutes, guides, and changes systems.
-That is to say, Serres extends the mechanism of parasites, that which intrudes, disrupts, or distorts a biological or social system, to a concept of what is known as noise in communication theory (Shannon 1948), that which is suppressed for clear communication, the 'background noise' that serves as a distortion within communication.
-For Serres, communication does not begin from a direct or clear relationship between messenger or receiver, but consists of the suppression of noise (Simmons 2017, 4), the 'blocking out' of the environment in order to hear a message.
+That is to say, Serres extends the mechanism of parasites, that which intrudes, disrupts, or distorts a biological or social system, to a concept of what is known as noise in communication theory (Shannon 1948), that which is suppressed for clear communication does not begin from a direct or clear relationship between messenger or receiver, but consists of the suppression of noise (Simmons 2017, 4), the 'blocking out' of the environment in order to hear a message.
 The key message behind Serres' notion of the parasite is that, although one may not be inclined to regard a parasite as part of the system, just as one would not be inclined to regard noise as an integral part of communication, what may appear to be a distortion is in fact that which forms the system itself.
-Integrating this idea into Stiegler's account of technical evolution may allow for an implicit logic in technical relations to be located, which may, in turn, allow for an enriched understanding of the manner in which technical objects exist and complexify over time.
+Integrating this idea into Stiegler's account of technical evolution may allow for an implicit logic in which technical objects exist and complexify over time.